 With strand floors the procedure is somewhat different.
 Instead of a heavy top coating, the resins are mixed with fibers shredded from the tree itself.
 Shredding can take place with smaller particles or larger ones making the outcome different.
 One can have a finer appearance or what could be called rustic (shown on the right).

 What Sizes Do They Offer?

-If you've ventured into other bamboo pages on our site you'll find bamboo durability is a tricky one.
+If you've ventured into other pages on our site you'll find durability is a tricky one.
 The overall hardness can play an important role in how durable it really is.
 Considering strand adds another element to the pie in the type of resin they use in the manufacturing process, hardness numbers can be trusted more.
 We've done our own unscientific testing and rest assured these products are up to snuff in what they report.
 The bell weather used in hardness reporting is a standard solid Red Oak.
 Most strand woven products exceed the Red Oak hardness two fold.